Get Compliant from Anywhere, Easy and Fast!

 When is the deadline for filing Beneficial Ownership at CIPC?

-The deadline for submitting the first round of Beneficial Ownership register with the CIPC was 6 months after the regulation was announced.
-Companies had little time to finalize their ownership structures and comply with beneficial ownership requirements.
+The deadline for submitting the first round of Beneficial Ownership register with the CIPC was May 24, 2024.
+Companies had little time to finalise their ownership structures and comply with beneficial ownership requirements.

 All companies registered before 24 May 2023 should complete their beneficial ownership register as part of their annual returns filing process.
 Companies registered on or after 24 May 2023 must complete their beneficial ownership register within 10 days of incorporation.